 Pipcorn, an elevated popcorn, uses their website to convey their brand identity: simple and modern, with a focus on quality.
 The browns and beiges in the color palette also parallel the naturalness of the product.

 Perhaps the most minimalistic design on this list of Shopify websites, Happiness Abscissa tucks their main navigation away on the left panel.
 This gives more screen real estate to feature their fun product photography and graphics.

 When you’re selling art, you want to make sure the website is simple enough to not distract from the main selling point.
 Nick Mayer Art uses a minimal layout with muted colors that add vibrance but also highlight the work.

-Chubbies is a clothing line made for fun-loving people with a sense of humor.
+Chubbies is an online fashion boutique with unique humor-based clothing line for fun-loving people.
 Their clean-looking store pairs well with the bold, colorful photography they use to showcase their products.

 25. House of Holland

 Apparel and accessory brand House of Holland uses big, bold fonts to make an impression with their Shopify store.
 The loud design is balanced with simple white background product photography on the shop pages.

 Penny Arcade’s Shopify website almost reminds you of a real-life arcade.
 Lots of bright colors, plenty of visual stimulation and fun (sometimes crazy) fonts.

 Madsen is bright and bold while also maintaining a sophisticated aesthetic.
 They balance fun and refinement with a mix of bright and muted colors.